-Walking through the woods the other day, I was surprised at just how many trees had holes in them.
+Walking through the woods the other day, I was surprised at how many trees had holes.
 Some of them had birds flitting in and out of them, and I could see plenty of insects around them.

 The holes in trees are home to many bird species, including doves, starlings, owls, and nuthatches.
-Small mammals such as squirrels and mice also live there, as do amphibians and snakes.
+As do amphibians and snakes, small mammals such as squirrels and mice live there.
 Insect larvae live in wet tree holes, as do protozoans, crustaceans, and hexapods.

-Tree holes can be formed by lightning strikes, fungi, or even by animals excavating them.
+Tree holes can be formed by lightning strikes, fungi, or animals excavating them.
 These holes make fantastic, secure, hidden dwellings for many animals.

-If you walk through woodlands anywhere in the United States or North America, you will most likely see trees with ringed holes, shallow depressions, or large craters in them.
-These can all make a great home for many animals, depending on whether the hole is dry or wet.
+If you walk through woodlands anywhere in the United States or North America, you will most likely see trees with ringed holes, shallow depressions, or large craters.
+These can make an ideal home for many animals, depending on whether the spot is dry or wet.

 How Holes Are Formed

-If the bark of a tree is damaged, then the wood underneath may be attacked by many types of fungi.
+If the bark of a tree is damaged, then the wood underneath may be attacked by many fungi.
 Beetles can spread the fungi as they burrow into the wood.

 The beetles and the fungi can cause the area to enlarge, forming one of the large holes you see in trees.
 These are one of the most common holes and are called rot holes.